A New PAC-Bayesian Perspective on Domain Adaptation: Comparison With Related Works

 \subsection{On some domain adaptation assumptions}

 In order to characterize which domain adaptation task may be \emph{learnable}, \citet{bendavid-12} presented three \emph{assumptions that can help domain adaptation}.
-Our Theorem~\ref{theo:new_bound_general} does not rely on these assumptions, but they can be interpreted in our framework as discussed below.

-\textbf{On the covariate shift.} A domain adaptation task fulfills the \emph{covariate shift} assumption \cite{covariateshift} if the source and target domains only differ in their marginals according to the input space, {\it i.e.,} $\PT_{\Y|\xb}(y) = \PS_{\Y|\xb}(y)$.
+Our Theorem~\ref{theo:new_bound_general} does not rely on these assumptions, but they can be interpreted in our framework as discussed below. \\[0.5mm] \textbf{On the covariate shift.} A domain adaptation task fulfills the \emph{covariate shift} assumption \cite{covariateshift} if the source and target domains only differ in their marginals according to the input space, {\it i.e.,} $\PT_{\Y|\xb}(y) = \PS_{\Y|\xb}(y)$.
 In this scenario, one may estimate $\bqx$, and even $\ets$, by using unsupervised density estimation methods.
 Interestingly, by also assuming that the domains share the same support, we have \mbox{$\ets\!=\!0$}.
 Then from Line~\eqref{eq:encore_egal} we obtain